-At the dawn of commerce, people traded goods for goods or goods for services.
-A shepherd, for example, might trade one sheep for a portion of a farmer's produce, or may offer to help harvest the farmer's produce in return for a share.
-This form of barter was inefficient, requiring that each party have something the other wanted and that a fair trade could be negotiated (what if the shepherd only wanted one-fifth of a sheep's worth of produce?).
+The problem with barter is that it’s inefficient, requiring that each party have something the other wants and that a fair trade can be negotiated (what if the shepherd only wanted one-fifth of a sheep’s worth of produce?).
 The solution to this problem, of course, was money.
 Because money has a mutually agreed upon value and can be divided into useful increments, it is adaptable to any transaction.
-Further, its universal desirability makes it a much more useful currency than a sheep or a rutabaga.
+Further, its universal desirability makes it a much more practical currency than a sheep or a rutabaga.

 Financial economics is the study of economics with a focus on transactions that are entirely monetary.
 This distinguishes the field from traditional economics, which, according to Stanford professor emeritus of finance William F. Sharpe, focuses on transactions in which money is exchanged for goods or services.

 Sharpe explains that financial economics is distinguished not only by this focus but also by the field’s attention to four additional factors:

 Financial economists seek to determine the fair value of assets by evaluating all relevant data points.
 They also try to anticipate what events might introduce uncertainty that would impact the risk associated with a particular transaction.